mearlboro/mearlboro.github.io/_posts/2021-04-19-synch-part-5-blink-sync.md

 How do we check?

+We could write some scripts that write the date to a file at certain times and then collect the logs and compare them, but a faster hack for this is a tool called [`clusterssh`](https://www.putorius.net/cluster-ssh.html).
-My favourite little hack for this is a tool called [`clusterssh`](https://www.putorius.net/cluster-ssh.html).
-This tool allows opening simultaneous connections to multiple devices and typing in the same command into all of them at once.
+This tool allows opening simultaneous fast SSH connections to multiple devices and typing in the same command into all of them at once.
 The tool can be preconfigured using a file `/etc/clusterssh/config` or locally, in the home folder in `.clusterssh/`.
 We are particularly interested in the `clusters` file where we can define a cluster called `players` for all our headsets using only their hostnames (assuming these are defined in `/etc/hosts`).

 ```shell
 mkdir ~/.clusterssh